-- 1. Remove the front seat.

-▶ P. 81

-- 2. Open the fuse box covers.

-- 3. Pull the fuses out one by one with the fuse puller in the tool kit and check for a blown fuse.

-- Always replace a blown fuse with a spare fuse of the same rating.

-- 4. Close the fuse box covers.

-- 5. Reinstall the front seat.
+- 1. Remove the front seat. ▶ P. 81 - 2.
+Remove the fuse box cover. - 3.
+Pull the main fuse and other fuses out one by one with the fuse puller provided in underside of the fuse box cover and check for a blown fuse.
+Always replace a blown fuse with a spare fuse of the same rating. - ➤ Spare fuses are provided in underside of the fuse box cover. - 4.
+Reinstall the parts in the reverse order of removal.